 Types Of Leases - When Renting A Property Privately

 Many property owners choose to rent their properties privately to save money or to have more control over who their new tenant will be.
 However, before you get started there are a few things you need to learn before renting out your investment property.
 To help you we have listed down all types of leases you can offer your tenants.

-A residential tenancy agreement, commonly known as a lease is a legal contract that binds the landlord and tenant to a list of set agreements.
-The agreement carries the outline of your rental terms and conditions that are set to secure the interests of the tenant and landlord.
+A Residential Tenancy Agreement, commonly known as a lease, is a legal contract that binds the landlord and tenant to a list of set agreements.
+The agreement carries the outline of your rental terms and conditions that are set to secure the interests of both the tenant and landlord.